fernandamarr/civic-test-prep/README.md

-# u.s. Civics Test Prep
+# U.S. Civics Test Prep

-This Alexa skill game is for people who are applying for citizenship in the u.s. and need support prepping for their civics test during the naturalization interview.
+This quiz is for people who are applying for citizenship in the  and need support prepping for their civics test during the naturalization interview.